-Question #1: Approximately how many craters can you see inside the dark circular region that defines Mare Imbrium?
+1. Approximately how many craters can you see inside the dark circular region that defines Mare Imbrium?
 Compare the number of craters in Mare Imbrium to the brighter regions to the North (above) of Mare Imbrium.
-(2 points)
+(3 points)

-Images #4 and #5 are close-ups of small subsections of Mare Imbrium.
+Images #4 and #5 are close-ups of small sections of Mare Imbrium.
 In image #4, the largest crater (in the lower left corner) is "Le Verrier" (named after the French mathematician who predicted the correct position for the planet Neptune).
 Le Verrier is 20 km in diameter.
 In image #5, the two largest craters are named Piazzi Smyth (just left of center) and Kirch (below and left of Piazzi Smyth).
 Piazzi Smyth has a diameter of 13 km, while Kirch has a diameter of 11 km.

-Question #2: Using the diameters for the large craters noted above, and a ruler, what is the approximate diameter of the smallest crater you can make out in images #4 and #5?
+2. Using the diameters for the large craters noted above, and a ruler, what is the approximate diameters of the smallest craters you can clearly see in images #4 and #5?
 If the NMSU campus is about 1 km in diameter, compare the smallest crater you can see to the size of our campus.
-(2 points)
+(3 points)